 No, travel costs are not covered by the foreign health insurance.
 We recommend: Contact your travel company to clarify whether, for example, the airline will offer you a goodwill arrangement (free rebooking or cancelation of your trip).

 In principle, insurance cover also exists for a certain period of time in case of interruption of the stay abroad.
 Due to the development of COVID-19, you cannot estimate how long your stay in your home country will last.
-Therefore, we recommend that you cancel your EDUCARE24 insurance immediately after entering your home country.
+Therefore, we recommend that you cancel your Provisit Educare24 insurance immediately after entering your home country.
 Please inform us about this.
 An e-mail is sufficient.
 We will then calculate your exact premium depending on the number of days you stayed abroad.
 You will only pay the premiums that have accrued until the receipt of your notification.

 Tip: Please contact your last insurance company in your home country to reactivate your previous insurance immediately